-At Site C0018, the base of the thick MTD (MTD 6) appears very reflective in profiles from 3-D seismic data and of negative polarity.
-This could be related to a step increase of porosity observed at the base of the thick MTD (Fig. F16).
+At Site C0018, lithologic Subunits IA and IB correlate with seismic Units 1a and 1b of Kimura et al. (2011) and Strasser et al. (2011).
+The base of the thick MTD (MTD 6) appears very reflective in profiles from 3-D seismic data and of negative polarity.
+This could be related to a step increase of porosity observed at the base of MTD 6 (Fig. F6).
 It is unclear whether the change of physical properties observed at this level is the consequence of deformation within the MTD or of a change of lithology at the transition between lithologic Subunits IA and IB, or both.
 Seismic onlap surfaces above MTD 6 define the base of several suspected MTDs in seismic data.
-These correlate with intervals in cores with evidence for remobilization (MTDs 2, 4, and 5) (Fig. F22).
-The layered sequence below the thick MTD corresponds to lithologic Subunit IB, which is composed of turbidites, but these reflectors cannot be interpreted as individual events in the turbidite sequence.
+These correlate with intervals in cores with evidence for remobilization (MTDs 2, 4, and 5) (Fig. F7).
+The layered sequence below MTD 6 corresponds to lithologic Subunit IB, which is composed of turbidites, but these reflectors cannot be interpreted as individual events in the turbidite sequence.